act-rules/act-rules.github.io/_rules/aria-state-or-property-valid-value-6a7281.md

 #### Passed Example 10

-`aria-controls`, which is a required property for the role `scrollbar`, has `ID Reference list` that references at least one element existing in the same document tree.
+The second `div` element has an `aria-controls`, which is a required property for the role `scrollbar`, has `ID Reference list` that references at least one element existing in the same document tree.

 ```html
 <div id="content1">Lorem ipsum...</div>